Seatrek Sailing Adventures

 The ships are powered by a combination of engine and sails; sails-only when and if the wind is cooperating.
 You’ll definitely feel the ships moving and bucking in the surf, so having sea legs is a big plus.
 Both have been recently refurbished and are offering a more polished experience than in years past, and further, there are now more expert-led itineraries offered aboard this pair of very cool Indonesian sailing ships.

 KATHARINA (built 1995 & 12 passengers) and OMBAK PUTIH (b.
 1997 & 24 p)

-Seatrek Sailing Adventures attracts adventure seekers from around the globe, with most tending to hail from Australia, the UK and North America, with a sprinkling of Asians.
+Seatrek Sailing Adventures attracts adventure seekers from around the globe, with most tending to hail from Australia, the UK and North America, with a sprinkling of Asian passengers.

 3, with no elevators.

 Meals, soft drinks and all excursions throughout cruise.
 Beer, wine and cocktails are extra, as are optional tips.

 - From March through early September, OMBAK PUTIH does mostly 7-night itineraries between the islands of Bali and Flores to see the famous Komodo lizards, trek along volcanic mountain trails and snorkel; KATHARINA sticks to mostly customized charters of varying lengths to the Komodo region.

 - The rest of the year, OMBAK PUTIH ventures further east on week-long and longer, more remote itineraries in the Banda, Spice and Halmahera Islands, where waterfalls and white sand beaches are the backdrop to exotic wildlife.
 Some itineraries visit West Papau and Papau New Guinea to observe the strange customs of the tribal people.